Robert Morris Colonials football: Conference memberships

 On June 15, Robert Morris Colonials announced leaving the Northeast Conference for the Horizon League in all sports except for football starting in 2020.
-The football program will join the Big South Conference in football 2021.
+The football program joined the Big South Conference in football 2021.
 For the 2020 football team, the Colonials were originally intended to play as an FCS independent.
 The team's 2020 schedule was to have been played as originally set, but all games would have been considered non-conference.
 However, this would change due to COVID-19 disruptions; the Big South brought RMU into its football league for its rescheduled spring 2021 season.

+On November 28, 2023, Robert Morris announced a return to the Northeast Conference effective with the 2024 season as an associate member for football only.